IPSScienceVisualization/Workshops/Tokyo2017/README.md

 # The Data to Dome workshop, March 2-3, 2017

-This Documents contains contents for the IPS/NAOJ Data to Dome Workshop: http://prc.nao.ac.jp/fukyu/dtod/
+This Document contains content for the IPS/NAOJ Data to Dome Workshop: http://prc.nao.ac.jp/fukyu/dtod/

 It is still being Populated so please check back often as content is populated